Lambretta: BLMC closure of Innocenti

 As wealth increased in western Europe in the late 1960s, the demand for motor scooters fell as the small car became affordable to more people and Lambretta sales started to decline, as did the financial status of parent company Innocenti.
-The British Leyland Motor Corporation took advantage of Innocenti's financial difficulties and their production and engineering expertise and contracted Innocenti to produce cars under licence from BLMC.
-The Innocenti Mini used the mechanical components of the original, but was in many ways superior to it.
+The British Leyland Motor Corporation took advantage of Innocenti's production and engineering expertise and in 1961 had contracted Innocenti to produce cars such as the Innocenti Mini under licence from BLMC.

 Innocenti was eventually sold to BLMC.
 Unfortunately, lack of foresight had caused BLMC to join a fashion trend that was ending rapidly.
 Long industrial strikes in BLMC ensued; motor-scooter sales declined sharply, and Innocenti finally closed shop in 1972.
 Scooter sales in many of Lambretta's export markets, such as India and Indonesia dropped precipitously as light Japanese motorcycles replaced scooters.

+In the early 2000s a number of modern plastic scooters originating in China and Taiwan started appearing on western markets with 'Lambretta' branding on them.
+These were nothing to do with Scooters India Ltd nor the original Lambretta scooters.

-As of 2017, The Lambretta Consortium has re-launched the "Lambretta V-Special" model.
+As of 2017, The Lambretta Consortium has launched the "Lambretta V-Special" model.